National Accreditation

 JPH RECODE is a scientific journal which publishes research articles and community development reports on public health issues with national and international relevance.
-The journal welcomes submissions from around the world as well as from Indonesia.
-The scope of JPH RECODE are:
+JPH RECODE welcomes submissions from around the world as well as from Indonesia.
+The journal is particularly interested in public health issues in the tropics.
+The scope of JPH RECODE includes:

 Author may also submit articles on any other emerging issues relating to public health with editor's consideration.